AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-library/wbn-yyyy-mm-dd-webinar-program.md

 ## Best Practices {#best-practices}

+* If you're using an integrated webinar provider, don't forget to connect the Marketo Engage program to your webinar in the hosting system.

 * After import of the webinar program, move the form from a local asset to a global asset located in the Design Studio.
    * Decreasing the number of forms and utilizing more global assets from the Design Studio allows more scalability in your program design and administrative governance.
 It also provides flexibility in regular compliance updates for fields, opt-in language, etc.